marcus1989/European_Cancer_Data/README.md

 - Initially we started with ETL in Jupyter notebook, once the dataset was cleaned we did some initial visualisations to understand realtions between variables and performed statistical tests.
 Then we loaded the clean dataset into Tableau, to continue to perform interactive visualisations.

 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 - The data was downloaded from kaggle and initially checked for datatypes, columns Age, Gender, Country, regions, cancer types, cancer stage, recurrence, lifestyle factors like BMI, alcohol consumption, smoking status, Quality Of Life (QOL), socioeconomic status, Comorbidities (diabetes, obesity, hypertension)Healthcare systems, treatment type/hospitals/durations were encoded to numerical types and added as new columns.
-Duplicatea and Unwanted rows were removed.
+Duplicated and Unwanted rows were removed.
 The cleaned data was then saved to csv file which then was opened in Tableau for further analysis and interpretation.

 * Why did you choose the research methodologies you used?
 - We chose the statistical tests to compare the distributions to indicate if survival status varied between cancer stage/type,recurrence(yes/no), Gender (male/female/Non-binary), regions(european countries), treatment and diagnosis, life style features.